New Zealand and the UN Security Council 2015-16

 - New Zealand was a strong supporter of the adoption of the Universal Declaration of Human Rights in 1948; and New Zealand co-chaired the process which resulted in the Convention on the Rights of Persons with Disabilities - the first human rights treaty of the new millennium and the most quickly ratified human rights treaty in history.

 - New Zealand was one of a cross-regional group of countries that championed the establishment of the International Criminal Court.
 But New Zealand also recognises that premature or politicised references to the ICC by the Security Council can undermine international justice.

 - New Zealand led in negotiations on the Convention on the Law of the Sea and continues to actively participate in UN ocean processes.

 The Security Council has 22 subsidiary bodies which help manage the Council’s agenda.
 Fifteen of these bodies are sanctions committees.
 The sanctions committees are chaired by elected members of the Council.
-New Zealand is chairing two of these committees; the 1267/1989 (Al-Qaida) Sanctions Committee and the 1988 (Afghanistan/Taliban) Sanctions Committee.
+New Zealand chaired two of these committees during its term on the UNSC; the 1267/1989 (Al-Qaida and ISIL) Sanctions Committee and the 1988 (Afghanistan/Taliban) Sanctions Committee.
 Under the United Nations Charter, the Security Council may use sanctions as a tool to help maintain or restore international peace and security.
 This can include arms embargoes, travel bans or asset freezes.
-The purpose of these sanctions is to assist a State to restore peace and security, and to provide incentives for States and non-State actors, without necessitating the use of force.
+The purpose of these sanctions is to assist a State to restore peace and security and to provide incentives for States and non-State actors without necessitating the use of force.
 In response to criticism that sanctions can inadvertently impact on human rights and harm vulnerable populations as well as national economies, the Council now focusses on ‘targeted sanctions’ and a more considered approach to the design and implementation of sanctions regimes.

 Sanctions committees chaired by New Zealand